langflow-ai/langflow/docs/docs/Contributing/contributing-how-to-contribute.md

 ## Open a pull request

-Once you wrote and manually tested your change, you can start sending the patch to the main repository.
+Once you have written and manually tested your changes with `make lint` and `make unit_tests`, open a pull request to send your changes upstream to the main Langflow repository.

-- Open a new GitHub pull request with the patch against the `main` branch.
+1. Open a new GitHub pull request with your patch against the `main` branch.
-- Ensure the PR title follows semantic commits conventions.
-  - For example, `feat: add new feature`, `fix: correct issue with X`.
+2. Ensure the PR title follows semantic commits conventions.
+For example, features are `feat: add new feature` and fixes are `fix: correct issue with X`.
+3. A Langflow maintainer will review your pull request.
+Thanks for your contribution!

+Some additional guidance on pull request titles:
-- Ensure the PR description clearly describes the problem and solution.
-Include the relevant issue number if applicable.
+* Ensure the pull request description clearly describes the problem and solution.
+If the PR fixes an issue, include a link to the fixed issue in the PR description with `Fixes #1234`.
+* Pull request titles appear in Langflow's release notes, so they should explain what the PR does as explicitly as possible.
+* Pull requests should strive to fix one thing **only**, and should contain a good description of what is being fixed.

+For more information, see the [Python Developer's Guide](https://devguide.python.org/getting-started/pull-request-lifecycle/index.html#making-good-commits).

 ## Report bugs or suggest improvements